AL-SCHOOL/Music-Playlists/OpenSource.md

 - Open the file that is named "index.js"
 - Rename the functions that you swithed
 - Rename the IDs that you switched
+- Rename the titles for each playlist
+- Save the changes that you made to the file.

 **Step 6:** Add Custom Icons
 - Open the folder named "Photos"
+- Delete all of the files exept for "IMG_0092.PNG" and "icon.ico"
+- Create images that correspond with each playlist (Should be have a 1:1 ratio in size)
+- Upload the images into the folder
+- Save changes made to the folder.
+- Go back into the file named "index.html"
+- Change URLs for each of the images.
+- Save changes made to the file.

 **Step 7:** Publish
+- On GitHub create a GitHub Page (Settings -> Pages -> Branch -> Main -> Save), on an IDE, launch the file "index.html"
+- Enjoy!